KingSpec Team

 What CL Is Best for DDR5 RAM?
 A Simple Guide

-• DDR5 CL numbers look higher than DDR4 because DDR5 runs at much higher speeds.
+• DDR5 CL numbers look higher than DDR4 because the clock cycles are shorter in real time.

 DDR RAM You May Want to Shop